katharinalisalin/demo-bug-template/docs/contributing/index.md

 ensures that every user and project maintainer, regardless of experience, can understand the content and severity of your report or request.

-Please note that we __reserve the right to close issues__ that require more information, such as minimal reproductions, or that do not comply with the quality standards and requirements stated in the issue template.
-Issues can be reopened once the missing information has been provided.
+> __Please note__ that we __reserve the right to close issues__ that require more
+> information, such as minimal reproductions, or that do not comply with the
+> quality standards and requirements stated in the issue template.
+Issues can be
+> reopened once the missing information has been provided.

 ### Code of Conduct violations

-As our [Code of Conduct] outlines, it is essential to treat the community and the maintainers with respect and use inclusive, welcoming language.
-We __reserve the right and have the responsibility to remove, edit, or reject any contributions__, including comments, commits, and issues, that violate our Code of Conduct.
-This includes behavior that is inappropriate, threatening, offensive, or harmful.
+As our [Code of Conduct] outlines, it is essential to treat the community and As stated in our [Code of Conduct], we expect all members of our community to treat each other with respect and use language that is inclusive and welcoming.

-Please note that we take violations of these guidelines very seriously and reserve the right and responsibility to temporarily or permanently ban users from contributing to the project.
-Therefore, we ask that all community members keep our [Code of Conduct] in mind when interacting with others and seek to build a positive and respectful community.
+We strive to create a positive and supportive environment, and any behavior that is inappropriate, threatening, offensive, or harmful violates our Code of Conduct.
+We take such violations seriously and will take appropriate action in response.

+> __Please note__ that we __reserve the right and have the responsibility to remove, edit, or reject any contributions__,
+> including comments, commits, and issues, that violate our Code of Conduct.
+We
+> may also temporarily or permanently ban users who are found to be in violation
+> of the CoC from contributing to the project.

   [discussion board]: https://github.com/squidfunk/mkdocs-material/discussions
   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues